buren/honey_format/README.md

 ## Benchmark

-_Note_: This gem, adds some overhead to parsing a CSV string.
+_Note_: This gem, adds some overhead to parsing a CSV string, typically ~5-10%.
 I've included some benchmarks below, your mileage may vary..

 You can run the benchmarks yourself: